Food and beverages industry

 - Colombian Government offers investment incentives and support for the industry: The country is implementing strategies to modernize the industry and attract new foreign investment for the sector.

-- Per capita, food and beverage consumption in Colombia is low compared to other countries with a similar level of development in the region.
-While per capita consumption of processed food in 2015 was USD 587 in Latin America, in Colombia it was USD 415.6.
+- Per capita food and beverage consumption in Colombia is low compared to other countries with a similar level of development in the region.
+While per capita consumption of processed food in 2016 was USD 572 in Latin America, in Colombia it was USD 380.

-- Bogota is the largest consumption center in the country, its GDP per capita is 85% higher than national GDP per capita.
+- Bogota is the largest consumption center of the country, its GDP per capita is 46% higher than national GDP per capita.

 Considering consumption tendencies and growth dynamics, the following are the main segments of Colombia’s processed food and beverage industry:

-- Beverage: Beer, juice, carbonates, RTD tea, and bottled water.
+- Beverage: Beer, carbonates, juice and bottled water.

 - The National Industrial Association of Colombia (ANDI) brings together major industrial players for trade development and promotion.